tamizh-27/rsa_aes_implementation/README.md

 The decrypted AES key is then used to decrypt the message.

 Note:
-Generally, RSA private keys are stored locally.
-However, since this has been implemented using Python, local storage of the RSA private keys is not necessary.
+RSA private keys are typically stored locally for security.
+However, since this implementation is done using Python, local storage of the RSA private keys is not necessary.
 Run user2_code.py first then user1_code.py